8ta4/see/DONTREADME.md

 - It's also a polling nightmare.
 Truly appalling.
 The extension has to ask, "Is the server even running?" and then it has to keep asking, "Do you have a job for me?"

+Instead, the extension connects to a native messaging host to talk to the CLI.

+> Will the service worker connected to a native host go inactive?

+No.

 > Does the extension connect to a local WebSocket server to talk to the CLI?

 No.